chartingshow/crypto-firewall/DISCRIMINATION_POLICY.md

 - No harassment has occurred.

-This decision is final and no further appeal within Summer CMS may be made.
+This decision is final and no further appeal within Charting Show may be made.

-Where harassment has been proved a report of the stages and outcome of the procedure shall remain for up to 18 months at Summer CMS's discretion on the Human Resources file of the person found responsible for causing the harassment.
+Where harassment has been proved a report of the stages and outcome of the procedure shall remain for up to 18 months at Charting Show's discretion on the Human Resources file of the person found responsible for causing the harassment.

 ## Modifications to this Policy

-This policy is for guidance only and Summer CMS may amend the policy from time to time and may also vary the procedures it sets out where appropriate in a particular case.
+This policy is for guidance only and Charting Show may amend the policy from time to time and may also vary the procedures it sets out where appropriate in a particular case.
 Your agreement to comply with the policy will be deemed agreement to any changes to it.